The four-way intersection problem for latin squares: Introduction and Preliminaries

 }\end{proposition}

 \begin{lemma}{ Let ${\cal L}$ be a $\mu$-way latin square~of order $n$ with $k$ fixed cells.
 If $p$ is the number of elements of ${\cal L}$ which appear only in the intersection part then

 }\end{lemma}

-\begin{proof}{ From the definition of $\mu$-way latin square, each of the other $n-p$ elements appears at least $\mu$ times in the cells of the trade part of ${\cal L}$.
+\begin{proof}{ From the definition of a $\mu$-way latin square, each of the other $n-p$ elements appear at least $\mu$ times in the cells of the trade part of ${\cal L}$.
 So, each of these $n-p$ elements can appear at most $n-\mu$ times in the cells of the intersection part.
 Hence, $k\leq pn + (n-p)(n-\mu)$, or equivalently, ${\mu}p \geq {\mu}n -n^2 + k$. }\end{proof}

-\begin{lemma}{ Let ${\cal L}$ be a $4$-way latin square of order $7$ and $\{a_i\}$ be its row (or column) sequence.
-None of the sequences $\{7,3\}$, $\{7,7,2\}$ and $\{7,7,7,1\}$ can be a subsequence of $\{a_i\}$. }\end{lemma} \begin{proof}{ We show that $\{7,3\}$ can not be a subsequence of the row sequence of any $4$-way latin square of order $7$.
+\begin{lemma}{ Let ${\cal L}$ be a $4$-way latin square of order $7$ and $a=(a_1,a_2,\cdots,a_7)$ be its row (or column) sequence.
+None of the sequences $\{7,3\}$, $\{7,7,2\}$ and $\{7,7,7,1\}$ can be a subsequence of $a$. }\end{lemma} \begin{proof}{ We show that $\{7,3\}$ can not be a subsequence of the row sequence of any $4$-way latin square of order $7$.
 Other statements are similar.
 Suppose, on the contrary, that there is such an ${\cal L}$.
 By a permutation on row and columns of ${\cal L}$, we may assume that the first and second rows have $7$ and $3$ fixed cells, respectively, and the fixed cells of the second row are located at the first $3$ columns.
 By a permutation on the elements, we may assume that the first row is filled as $1,2,\ldots,7$ in order, and the $3$ fixed elements of the second row are $x$, $y$, and $z$ (see Figure \ref{fig: 7-3 fix}).\\

 \\ Consider the cell $(2,4)$ in the trade part.
 Since there should appear four different elements distinct from $x,y,z$ and $4$, we should have $4\in \{x,y,z\}$.
-By a similar argument for the rest of cells in the second row, we have $5,6,7\in \{x,y,z\}$ which is impossible.}\end{proof} With the same approach as in the above, we can show the following two lemmata as well. \begin{lemma}{ Let ${\cal L}$ be a $4$-way latin square of order $6$ and $\{a_i\}$ be its row (or column) sequence.
-None of the sequences $\{6,2\}$ and $\{6,6,1\}$ can be a subsequence of $\{a_i\}$. }\end{lemma} \begin{lemma}{ Let ${\cal L}$ be a $4$-way latin square of order $5$ and $\{a_i\}$ be its row (or column) sequence.
-The sequence $\{5,1\}$ cannot be a subsequence of $\{a_i\}$. }\end{lemma}
+By a similar argument for the rest of cells in the second row, we have $5,6,7\in \{x,y,z\}$ which is impossible.}\end{proof} With the same approach as in the above, we can show the following two lemmata as well. \begin{lemma}{ Let ${\cal L}$ be a $4$-way latin square of order $6$ and $a=(a_1,a_2,\cdots,a_6)$ be its row (or column) sequence.
+None of the sequences $\{6,2\}$ and $\{6,6,1\}$ can be a subsequence of $a$. }\end{lemma} \begin{lemma}{ Let ${\cal L}$ be a $4$-way latin square of order $5$ and $a=(a_1,a_2,\cdots,a_5)$ be its row (or column) sequence.
+The sequence $\{5,1\}$ cannot be a subsequence of $a$. }\end{lemma}